Restricted Parking Zone (RPZ) Program

 View the Seattle Municipal Code section about RPZs: SMC 11.16.317

-Currently (January 2011) the cost of a permit is $65.00 and is good for one permit cycle or part thereof (most RPZ permits are on a 2-year cycle but there are some that operate on a 1-year cycle).
+Since January 2011, the cost of a permit has been $65.00 and is good for one permit cycle or part thereof (most RPZ permits are on a 2-year cycle but there are some that operate on a 1-year cycle).
 The fees collected pay for the administrative cost of the permits and, as such, the fee is not prorated by the time remaining in the RPZ permit cycle.
 The permits can only be issued to residents who actually have the signs installed on their block or who live within the RPZ boundary.
-Permits cannot be issued to non-residents, business owners or employees.
+Permits cannot generally be issued to non-residents, business owners or employees.